microsoft/onnxruntime-training-examples/getting-started/README.md

 * [NVIDIA BERT pre-training](../nvidia-bert)
 * [HuggingFace GPT-2 fine-tuning](../huggingface-gpt2)

-A simple inference application is also provided to demonstrate export and usage of the trained model.

 All instructions in this sample assume you have cloned this repo and are located in the root directory of the getting-started sample.

 ```bash